JulyaMoreyra/sistema-de-aluguel-de-carros/docs/README.md

 #### Acceptance Criteria
 * The system should allow agents to view and assess the credit details related to rental requests.
 * Agents can approve or deny the credit portion of the rental contract.
-* the system should link the rental contract to the customer’s financial institution for further processing if approved.
+* If approved, the system should link the rental contract to the customer’s financial institution for further processing.

 ### Vehicle Management in Rental Contracts
 **As a** system administrator,